imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/generating_safe_entropy.md

       - To access the virtual keyword in Tails OS, click the keyboard icon on top of the screen.
 <p></p>
-- You can also try using the Unix system entropy generation `/dev/urandom` by running this script in a command line terminal (in Tails OS, you can access Terminal by Applications -> Favorites -> Terminal).
+- On Unix or Linux-based systems, you can also try using the Unix system entropy generation `/dev/urandom` by running this script in a command line terminal (in Tails OS, you can access Terminal by Applications -> Favorites -> Terminal).

 ```
 head -10 /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9~!@#$%^&*(){}[]"|?+="><__-' | head -n 1
 ```

-Adjust the `-10` number for more or less lines of entropy.
+**Note**: Adjust the `-10` number for more or less lines of entropy.